sanjayramesh1027/Birthday-card-letter/README.md

 # 🎂 Happy Birthday Letter

-A cute, interactive birthday letter made with HTML and CSS.
+A cute, interactive birthday letter made with HTML and IMG.
 It opens like an envelope and reveals a heartfelt message with a cat sticker for charm 🐱💌

 ---